AmyE123/Spawning-VFX/README.md

 ## Project Documentation

 ### Planning Stage
-To start the project, I needed to plan out how I was going to approach this test, I had a visual effect video as my first point of reference, but I needed to take a deeper look into this video and really try to *break down* what I'm making, and this is where concept art, and quick sketches come in handy!
+To start the project, I needed to plan out how I was going to approach this, I had a video of some spawning VFX as my first point of reference, but I needed to take a deeper look into this video and really try to *break down* what I'm making, and this is where concept art, and quick sketches come in handy!

 #### Initial Planning
 <img src="Concept_Art/Concept_Art.png" alt="Initial Concept Art" style="width:100%" align="center"/>
 From just watching the video I was able to break down the main parts of the shader and particles easily!
 I broke this down at a high level to begin with, so my initial concept art was more of an overview of how I wanted to approach the shader for the swiping effect, with a brief look into the details of the edge glow, and into the particles, but that was all it was, a brief look, and doing this made me realise the swiping of the shader, without the edge glow is a good place to begin with the shader!
 It didn't take me long to sketch this out, it was just how I envisioned the result of the swiping to look, and whilst I was doing this, I had the idea to also draw in this concept the shader being able to swipe from *any* angle, not just 90 degrees, 180 degrees, etc… - Just as a note for myself to look into later!

 #### Planning Throughout Production
-All the planning done after the initial planning was done during the production, after I noticed extra finer details like how the particle cubes weren’t 3d (or were they?
+All the planning done after the initial planning was done during the production, after I noticed extra finer details in the video reference like how the particle cubes weren’t 3d (or were they?
 I could never tell!), how the particles hover from top to bottom and how the shader would glow, this is all stuff which I noticed as I worked on different areas of the VFX, as my initial planning was more of a very high-level overlook of the effect.

 ##### Outline Glow Planning
 <img src="Concept_Art/Concept_Art_Shader_Ideas.png" alt="Shader Ideas" style="width:100%" align="center"/>